The Lord of the Rings Online: The Legacy of Durin and the Trials of the Dwarves

-Emboldened by the success in the Grey Mountains, son of King Thorin III Prince Durin wishes to reclaim the ancestral dwarven stronghold of Gundabad.
-His Longbeards are joined by a host of dwarves from another clan of the East who also lay claim upon the Mountain-Home.
+Emboldened by the success in the Grey Mountains, Prince Durin, son of King Thorin III, wishes to reclaim the ancestral dwarven stronghold of Gundabad.
+His Longbeards are joined by a host of dwarves from another clan of the East, who also lay claim upon the Mountain-Home.
 Bolstered by reinforcements from Erebor and the Iron Garrison recently driven from Moria, the dwarves clash with the Orcs of Gundabad in front of ancestral peaks.
-They achieve a minor victory only to learn that Orcs are not their biggest problem: Gundabad has been claimed by a Frost-Dragon, her brood of drakes and their Hobgoblin servants.
+They achieve a minor victory, only to learn that Orcs are not their biggest problem: Gundabad has been claimed by a Frost-Dragon, her brood of drakes and their Hobgoblin servants.
 The host of dwarves make their way inside the mountain where they find the remaining survivors of Angmar involved in the conflict as well.
-Deep beneath Gundabad During has an experience which causes him to remember his past lives and recognize himself and Durin the Seventh, the forefather of the dwarves returned.
+Deep beneath Gundabad, Durin has an experience which causes him to remember his past lives and recognize himself as Durin the Seventh, the forefather of the dwarves returned.
 His ancient knowledge of Gundabad and its enemies allows the dwarves to gain an upper hand by pitting their opponents against one another.
 The Angmarim ally with Hobgoblins against the Orcs only to be betrayed by their master, while the death of the Son of Bolg throws the orcs and goblins into disarray.
 Eventually the dragon herself is defeated, allowing the dwarves to reclaim their ancient home and settle their differences for the common cause.

+The Song of Waves and Wind

+King Elessar travels the kingdom of Gondor with Queen Arwen to heal the scars of the War of the Ring while multiple factions battle for control of Umbar, across the Bay of Belfalas.
+These factions, including the Kindred of the Coins, the Heirs of Castamir and the Church of the All-seeing, threaten the newly won peace.